JCWasmx86/Conquer/contributing/non-code.md

 ### UI/UX Designers

-Currently the GUI is quite messy and sometimes a bit difficult to use.
+Currently, the GUI is quite messy and sometimes a bit difficult to use.
 Improvements and ideas are quite appreciated.

 ### Anyone else